10 Common Mistakes When Setting Up in ADGM (and How to Avoid Them)

 5. Buying a private office when a desk would do

-7. Missing the Hub71 eligibility letter (tech startups)
+7. Missing the Hub71 letter for a tech startup

 10. Mis-planning visas